 Companies who suspect they are victims of the SolarWinds Supply Chain Cyberattack need to conduct a thorough audit of their cybersecurity protocols and practices.
 Due to the extensive volume of data involved, many organizations might still be unaware if they were a victim.

-How To Detect Security Compromise Occurred Due To SolarWinds Supply Chain Cyberattack?
+Detecting Security Compromises Due To SolarWinds Supply Chain Cyberattacks

 Detecting the SUNBURST backdoor implanted in SolarWinds Orion is a complex task.
 In fact, the existing automated capabilities of patches and updates delivery, make it near impossible.
 Moreover, the APT group behind the attack took extreme care to hide not only their attacks but also their tracks and activities.